 In Borneo, my daughter learned first-hand how she can contribute to wildlife conservation

-written by Cathy Winston May 16, 2024
+by Cathy Winston

-‘Look at their noses wobbling, Mum!’
+‘Look at their noses wobbling, mum!’
 My 11-year-old daughter giggled as we watched a troop of proboscis monkeys tucking into their food.

-We expected to be wowed by the orangutans (and we were) but that was only one highlight from a trip which left my animal-loving daughter open-mouthed, grinning and determined to do her part to help Borneo’s endangered wildlife.
+We expected to be wowed by the orangutans (and we were), but there was so much more which left my animal-loving daughter open-mouthed, grinning and determined to do her bit to help all of Borneo’s endangered wildlife.
+Here are our highlights from all the country’s best wildlife encounters.

 Sepilok Orangutan Rehabilitation Centre and Bornean Sun Bear Conservation Centre

 If you ignored the orange fur, you could have been in any playground in the world.
-But these were some of the rescued and orphaned orangutans that the centre takes in to help them learn the skills they need to survive in the wild.
-For babies, that means pairing them with an older orangutan ‘buddy’ as they play in the nursery, watched by visitors behind one-way glass so they’re unaware of any scrutiny.
+But these were some of the rescued and orphaned orangutans that the centre takes in each year due to the the effects of the illegal pet trade, palm-oil plantations, habitat loss and being hunted for meat or medicine.
+There are currently 60 to 80 housed in the rainforest reserve here.

 Some never return to the sanctuary, while others head back every few days, so there are no guarantees you’ll see the adults.
-But you might get a lot closer than you expect!
+But you might get a lot closer than you expect.
 Strolling along the wooden walkways to the feeding platform, we spotted two full-grown orangutans making their way along the handrail.

 Across the road at the Sun Bear Conservation Centre, which helps protect the world’s smallest bear, a mother orangutan with her baby sat resting at the junction of three paths.
 I edged past cautiously with my own daughter, who’d been chattering away about which orangutan she wanted to adopt.
 She was instantly silenced, eyes wide at the thrill of being so near.